gitbreaker222/SvelteStore/README.md

 ## Usage

-- Copy `src/store/_svelteStore.js` in your project
+- Copy all `src/store/_svelteStore.*` files in your project
+  - For production builds _rollup_ uses tree-shaking to ignore the debug version 👍
 - Create a new file `myStore.js` based on `src/store/templateStore.js` next to `_svelteStore.js`
 - In `templateStore.js` replace all "templateStore" with "myStore"
 - Delete everything below "Demo-Actions"